This topic explains the concepts that are used in TraceView.

 To create a trace session, you must identify the trace providers and locate the formatting instructions for the binary trace messages that the providers generate.
 You can do this any one of the following ways:

-Locate the PDB symbol file for the source code that includes the provider or providers.
+Locate the PDB symbol file for the source code that includes WPP Software Tracing providers.
 TraceView can extract from the PDB file all of the information that it needs to identify the providers and format their trace messages.

 Select a registered provider from the list that TraceView assembles and specify the TMF file or the path to a directory where TMF files are stored.

-Select an NT Kernel Logger Trace Session, select one or more operating system events to trace, and then locate the System.tmf file a file included in the WDK that contains instructions for formatting trace messages that Windows components generate.
+Select an NT Kernel Logger Trace Session, then select one or more operating system events to trace.

 Set TMF Search Path and Select TMF Files Options